acuminous/power-merge/README.md

 * circular references
 * mutability

 then you're probably better off using one of those libraries.
-They will be faster, use fewer system resources and heavily battle tested.
+They will be faster, use fewer system resources and are heavily battle tested.

 However it your merge requirements are somewhat bespoke, then you've come to the right place.